malihanawshin/Renewable/README.md

 # Renewable Energy Tech: SolarROI Estimator

 A React Native mobile app for estimating solar panel return on investment (ROI) based on home details like electricity usage and size.
-Built with Expo for quick deployment, it calculates production, savings, payback, and CO₂ reductions using standard PV formulas.[11][12]
+Built with Expo for quick deployment, it calculates production, savings, payback, and CO₂ reductions using standard PV formulas.

 ## Features
 - Input form for monthly kWh, home size (m²), and sun hours with validation (max 2000 kWh for residential focus).